SueMottet/kickstarter-analysis/README.md

 2. Try to keep my analysis work focused on using Excel (and the internet) as my only analysis tools was challenging for me.
 Excel is part of go-to my toolset for data analysis but not usually my only data analysis tool.
 I typically would use other tools in combination with Excel in my analysis work.
+3. This analysis was perform per a fixed set of instuctions, formating and scope to emphasize learning particular skills:

 ### Analysis of Outcomes Based on Launch Date
 ![Outcomes Based on Launch Date ](/Outcomes_Based_on_Launch_Date.png)